smart-edge-open/specs/architecture.md

 - Edge virtualization infrastructure management: Use the existing industry standard NFV infrastructure API to stacks like Kubernetes or Libvert or Docker to start and stop edge compute applications on the Edge node
 - Telemetry: Get basic edge compute microservices telemetry from connected Edge nodes.

-Most of the microservices on controller are written in Go lang.
-OpenNESS Controller Community Edition addresses the essential functionalities of Multi-access edge orchestrator and MEC Platform manger as defined in the ETSI MEC Multi-access Edge Computing (MEC): Framework and Reference Architecture.
+The Controller microservices make extensive use of the Go programming language and its runtime libraries.
+The OpenNESS Controller addresses the essential functionalities of a multi-access edge orchestrator and MEC Platform manger as defined in the ETSI MEC Multi-access Edge Computing (MEC): Framework and Reference Architecture.

 ### OpenNESS Edge Node
-OpenNESS Edge Node consists of set of microservices that implement the following functionality to enable execution of edge compute applications natively on the edge node or forward required user traffic to application running on connected local breakout.
+OpenNESS Edge Node consists of set of microservices that implements the following functionality to enable execution of edge compute applications natively on the edge node or forward the user traffic to applications running on platforms connected to the Edge Node on a Local Breakout.
-- Edge Application Enrolling: During the first boot connect to the designated OpenNESS Controller Community Edition and request for enrolling.This functionality is implemented in the ELA (Edge Lifecycle Agent) microservice and is implemented in Go lang.
-As part of enrolling Edge node is provided TLS based certificate.
-Which is used for further API communication.
+- Edge Application Enrolling: During initial bootup, the Edge Node connects to the designated OpenNESS Controller and sends an enrollment request.
+This functionality is implemented in the ELA (Edge Lifecycle Agent) microservice and is implemented in Go lang.
+As part of the enrollment sequence, the Edge Node provides a TLS based certificate, which is used for further API communication.

 ![OpenNESS Edge Node Authentication](arch-images/openness_nodeauth.png)

-- Edge node interface configuration: During the first boot sent the map of the existing Network interfaces to the Controller to be configured as Upstream, Downstream or local breakout.
+- Edge node interface configuration: During initial bootup, the Edge Node sends a map of the existing Network interfaces to the Controller to be configured as Upstream, Downstream or local breakout.
 This functionality is implemented in the ELA microservice.
 - DNS service: Support DNS resolution and forwarding services for the application deployed on the edge compute.
 DNS server is implemented based on Go DNS library.
 - Edge Node Virtualization infrastructure: Receive commands from the controller/NFV infrastructure mangers to start and stop Applications.
 This functionality is implemented in the EVA (Edge virtualization Agent) microservice and is implemented in Go lang.
 - Edge application traffic policy: Interface to set traffic policy for application deployed on the edge node.
 This functionality is implemented in the EDA (Edge Dataplane Agent) microservice and is implemented in Go lang.